devops-soko/ansible_practice/README.md

 ## 2. How to install Ansible
-cf. install ansible on only main control server (it is unnecessary to install ansible on agents)
+cf. install ansible on only main control server (it is unnecessary to install ansible on nodes)

 ### step 1. install epel package
 ```